microknights/Log4NetAdoNetAppender/README.md

 `<connectionType value="System.Data.SqlClient.SqlConnection,System.Data.SqlClient,Version=4.0.0.0,Culture=neutral,PublicKeyToken=b77a5c561934e089" />`

-_this change also works backwards, for versions before .Net core 3_
+_this change also works backwards, for versions before .Net standard 2.0_

+## Note for .Net Core 3.1+ (from .Net standard 2.1)
+Microsoft has changed path for the SqlClient library, and we are following.
+Previously it was `System.Data.SqlClient` and now it is `Microsoft.Data.SqlClient`.

+So we must reflect this change, and this is done on the `connectionType` property.

+Was previously:
+`<connectionType value="System.Data.SqlClient.SqlConnection,System.Data.SqlClient,Version=4.0.0.0,Culture=neutral,PublicKeyToken=b77a5c561934e089" />`

+and is now:

+`<connectionType value="Microsoft.Data.SqlClient.SqlConnection, Microsoft.Data.SqlClient, Version=1.0.0.0,Culture=neutral,PublicKeyToken=23ec7fc2d6eaa4a5"/>`

+_this change do not work backwards, only for version .Net Standard 2.1 and forward_